Femoral hernias are a type of groin hernia that occurs mostly in women.

 Are Femoral Hernias Common in Women?

-Yes, femoral hernias are more common in women than in men.
-The femoral canal lies below the inguinal canal in the upper part of the inner thigh parallel to the pubic bone.
-Because of the wider pelvic size of women, the contents of the abdomen slip through the femoral canal more often.
+Yes, women can also experience hernias, and femoral hernias are actually more common in women than in men.
+The femoral canal is located below the inguinal canal in the upper part of the inner thigh, parallel to the pubic bone.
+Due to the wider pelvic structure in women, abdominal contents are more likely to slip through the femoral canal.

 Understanding Femoral Hernias